-Similar in many ways to the card seen above, the #310 was found in the Series 2 release of the 1989-90 Hoops set.
+Similar to the card seen above, the #310 was found in the Series 2 release of the 1989-90 Hoops set.
 Design-wise, it has the same white and red background, although it features an action shot of Robinson instead of the suited option seen above.

 Popular: Charles Barkley Rookie Cards

-Hoops were hoping to build on the attention shown to the original seen above, and the release of a second oversized card undoubtedly helped in the short-term.
-In recent years, there’s hardly any difference in terms of overall value, even when looking at higher PSA grades.
+Hoops were hoping to build on the attention shown to the original seen above, and releasing a second oversized card undoubtedly helped in the short term.
+In recent years, there’s hardly any difference in overall value, even when looking at higher PSA grades.
 However, Series 2 is a later release, which is why the #138 is often preferred by collectors.

 - 1989 NBA Hoops #310